Meet the MAYFACS Team

-Although Mary has only lived in Mayfield for six years she has become quite involved in local activities, like The Tuesday Afternoon Club, which she very much enjoys.
-She was also one of the initial group of people to establish MAYFACS.
-Her main hobby is gardening, growing flowers rather than veg now that the children have flown the nest, and for the last two years her beautiful garden has been open for 'The Mayfield Open Gardens' weekend in June.
+Mary has lived in Mayfield for ten years and has become quite involved in local activities, which she very much enjoys.
+She was one of the initial group of people to establish MAYFACS.
+Her main hobby is gardening, growing flowers rather than veg now that the children have flown the nest, and for the last five years her garden has been open for 'The Mayfield Open Gardens' weekend in June.

 As a trustee of Age Concern Mayfield, Richard was instrumental in getting MAYFACS started.

 Freya has lived in Mayfield since she was 5 years old.
 After university she spent some time in London but has returned with her own family.
-Her children attend Mayfield Primary School.
-She is the chair of the PTA at the school and has been heavily involved with fundraising for the pre school over the past five years.
+Her children have attended the local primary school.
+She has been the chair of the PTA at Mayfield for 3 years but is now concentrating on MAYFACS and supporting the community during the Coronavirus.

 Shed Development Lead